HRW: Iran approves new sanctions for violations of dress codes News

 HRW: Iran approves new sanctions for violations of dress codes

-Among the proposed restrictions, in Article 49 the law provides several fines against women who appear in public without properly wearing the hijab.
+Among the proposed restrictions, Article 49 of the law imposes severe fines against women who appear in public without properly wearing the hijab.
 Fines can go up to 500 million rials or USD 790.
 After four penalties, sanctions can include travel bans and prohibition of online activities for up to two years.
-The law also considers five years of prison as punishment.
-HRW has described this law as imposing “draconian” punishments.
+The law also instates up to five years of prison for repeat offenses.
+HRW characterized the law as imposing “draconian” punishments.

-The law was approved despite initial opposition of the new president Masoud Pezeshkian against strict enforcement of hijab during his campaign.
-Nahid Naghshbandi, acting Iran researcher at HRW stated that with this law “the autocratic government is trying to silence women with even more repressive dress laws.”
-Other sanctions are posed against individuals accused of dressing “immodestly,” or behaviours that promote violations of hijab regulations online.
+The law was approved despite initial opposition from the new President Masoud Pezeshkian against strict enforcement of hijab during his campaign.
+Nahid Naghshbandi, acting Iran researcher at HRW, stated that with this law “the autocratic government is trying to silence women with even more repressive dress laws.”
+Other sanctions are posed against individuals accused of dressing “immodestly,” or behaviors that promote violations of hijab regulations online.

 This law can hinder Iran’s obligations and responsibilities at an international level while posing a threat to human rights protection.
 In its concluding observations on the fourth periodic report of Iran in 2023, the UN Human Rights Committee had already voiced its concerns against this law.
 The Committee recommended Iran “repeal laws and policies that criminalize non-compliance with compulsory veiling,” which is the opposite of what happened.
 Furthermore, Iran is not a signatory of the UN Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), limiting its will to adopt further measures for the protection of women’s rights.